 In 1914 when Anna Pavlova made her first world tour, Max Elser Jr. traveled ahead of her to the towns, including Fort Worth, where she would perform.
 In February 1914 Pavlova again performed at Byers Opera House.

 When the Pavlova tour came to Fort Worth, Elser jokingly complained to the Star-Telegram that he had little to do because newspaper critics had usurped his job with their superlatives for Pavlova’s dancing: “divinity,” “soul,” “rhapsody,” “full wine cup of living.”

 Max Elser Jr. had no trouble getting Anna Pavlova a lot of publicity in his old hometown:

 Byers Opera House presented two productions that week in February 1914: Anna Pavlova and Blue Bird.
 Pavlova performed one performance only.
 Notice the signature by artist Plang in the upper left.

 The Star-Telegram reported that Anna Pavlova stayed at the Westbrook Hotel, where she ate borscht—”and nothing else”—for dinner.

 The Star-Telegram reported that the audience was “moderate” on February 11 but that Byers manager Phil Greenwall had announced that Pavlova would return on February 26.

 Anna Pavlova indeed gave Max Elser Jr.’s hometown a second performance on February 26 at Byers Opera House, the opera house that had replaced the opera house that Max Sr. had managed thirty years earlier.

-See Anna Pavlova dance in 1905—twenty-five years after General J. J. Byrne had a premonition and Apache chief Victorio attacked a stagecoach in the wilds of west Texas:
+See her dance in 1907—twenty-seven years after General J. J. Byrne had a premonition and Apache chief Victorio attacked a stagecoach in the wilds of west Texas: